eadali/PeSAR/README.md

 | --device	              | Device to run the model on (cpu or cuda).       | cpu       |

+---

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.